-Have you ever taken a bet that went south?
+Have you ever taken a bet that went pretty south?
 In the simplest of terms, that’s what a short squeeze is.
 Short sellers take a gamble betting that a stock will decline, but when unexpected news arises—or retail traders swoop in to buy the stock—the stock price could increase, squeezing the short-sellers out.

 A Brief Overview of Short Selling

 Short selling is a method of trading where you bet that a stock’s price declines.
-The idea is you borrow stocks to sell, then plan to buy them back at a lower price to return them.
+The idea is that you borrow stocks to sell, then plan to buy them back at a lower price to return them.
 To successfully short sell, you would need to:

 - Borrow the stock